-My Sydderoo is the most dog-like cat and is incredibly patient trying to tell her dog siblings and me what she wants.
-When I adopted her, I was absolutely no expert in kitty communication.
+My Sydderoo is the most dog-like cat and is incredibly patient trying to tell her dog siblings and I what she wants.
+When I adopted her, I was not an expert in kitty communication.
 Trust me.
 If you’re looking to adopt a kitty or are still confused as to what your cat is trying to tell you, this article will help.
 But first, a little background...

 I always thought of myself as a dog person.
 I've had dogs my entire adult life.
 I love all other animals, but I cannot live without dogs.
 Well, I thought I couldn't until Sydney came into my life.